lamejam/lamejam.github.io/index.md

 everybody breathes a sigh of relief and swaps stories of the weekend while playing each other's games.

-For more information on game jams, check out our [Itch.io page](https://itch.io/jam/lamejam-2021).
+For more information on game jams, check out our [About Jams page](https://www.lamejam.com/aboutJams.html).
-We encourage you to sign up and join the event ahead of time!
-It helps us get a better understanding of how many people to expect.

 # What is LameJam?